-The purpose of these regulations is to ensure that individuals receive Medicaid-funded HCBS in settings that are integrated in and support full access to the greater community.
-This includes opportunities to seek employment and work in competitive and integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree as individuals who do not receive HCBS.
+The Centers for Medicare and Medicaid Services (CMS) have issued regulations that define the settings in which states can pay for Medicaid Home and Community-Based Services (HCBS).
+These regulations ensure that individuals receive Medicaid-funded HCBS in settings that are integrated in and support full access to the greater community.
+This includes opportunities to seek employment and work in competitive and integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree as individuals who do not receive HCBS services.

 Email us at HCBS.Oregon@odhsoha.oregon.gov